Two dimensional wave--Klein-Gordon equations with semilinear nonlinearities: Model II

 \subsection{The bootstraps and preliminary estimates}

 Fix $N\in\mathbb{Z}$ a large integer.
-By the definition of the hyperboloidal energy functional and smallness of the data from \eqref{eq:thm2data}, there exists a constant $C_0>0$ such that on the initial hyperboloid $\Hcal_{s_0}$ the following energy bounds hold for all $|I|+|J|\leq N$: \bea E(s_0, \del^I L^J w)^{1/2} + E_1 (s_0, \del^I L^J v)^{1/2} \leq C_0 \eps. \eea Next we fix $\delta, \eps, C_1$ positive constants such that $\delta\ll 1$. \underline{For the rest of section \ref{sec:Model2}} we assume, without restating the fact, that on a hyperbolic time interval $[s_0, s^*)$ the following bootstrap assumptions hold
+By the definition of the hyperboloidal energy functional and smallness of the data from \eqref{eq:thm2data}, there exists a constant $C_0>0$ such that on the initial hyperboloid $\Hcal_{s_0}$ the following energy bounds hold for all $|I|\leq N$: \bea E(s_0, Z^I w)^{1/2} + E_1 (s_0, Z^I v)^{1/2} \leq C_0 \eps. \eea Next we fix $\delta, \eps, C_1$ positive constants such that $\delta\ll 1$. \underline{For the rest of section \ref{sec:Model2}} we assume, without restating the fact, that on a hyperbolic time interval $[s_0, s^*)$ the following bootstrap assumptions hold

-where we define \be s^* \define \sup_{s\geq s_0} \{\eqref{eq:BA-2} \text{ hold on } [s_0, s)\}. \ee Taking $C_1>C_0$ we see, by continuity of the above $L^2$ functionals, that $s^*>s_0$.
+where we define \be s^* \define \sup_{s\geq s_0} \{\eqref{eq:BA-2} \text{ hold on } [s_0, s)\}. \ee Taking $C_1\gg C_0$ we see, by continuity of the above $L^2$ functionals, that $s^*>s_0$.
 We first assume $s^*<+\infty$ and then derive a contradiction to assert that $s^*=+\infty$.